magento/merchdocs/src/sales-channels/asc/ob-creating-magento-attributes.md

 ## Create the Amazon Condition product attribute

-1. Log into your Commerces Admin.
+1. Log into your Commerce Admin.

 1. Click **Stores** in the left-side menu.
 In the _Attributes_ section, click **Product**.